 Kaela Mei-Shing Garvin is a playwright, producer, and performer who hails from Mountain View, California by way of Brooklyn.
-She's the current MFA second year writer at Indiana University.
+She received her M.F.A. in playwriting from Indiana University in 2020.

 At IU: workshop productions of The Ladies' Room and High School Coven; readings of The Well-Tempered Clavier and Butter Knife; Calpurnia in Julius Caesar; variety production Consciousness/Power.